How to Clean and Care for Ceramic Pans

 Step 2: Lather Up and Rinse

-Using a gentle dish soap and sponge (not a scouring pad or other abrasive cleaning tool), give the inside and the outside of your pan a thorough scrub.
-Never use the dishwasherโ€”weโ€™ll go over this in more detail later, but the dishwasher is just as bad for your ceramic cookware as it is for traditional non stick.
+Using a gentle dish soap and sponge (not a scouring pad, steel wool, or other abrasive cleaning tool), give the inside and the outside of your pan a thorough scrub.
+Never use the dishwasherโ€”weโ€™ll go over this in more detail later, but the dishwasher is just as bad for your ceramic cookware as it is for traditional non stick (and really, any cookware).

 Rinse thoroughly, then dry with a soft dish cloth or paper towel before hanging or stacking.